Sleeping in Airports

 6. Go sightseeing

-Opt for a taxi or use a ride-sharing app to get a direct ride downtown.
+Opt for a taxi or ride-sharing app to get a direct ride downtown.
 Taxi ranks are located outside both terminals.
-It will cost a little bit more, but it’ll save on time.
+It will cost a little bit more, but it’ll save time.

-Note that there are no luggage storage options at the airport, so plan ahead.
+Just so you know, there are no luggage storage options at the airport, so you should plan ahead.

-Once downtown, hop on the Detroit People Mover (75 cents/ride) which connects to 13 popular stops including Comerica Park, home of the MLB Detroit Tigers, and the adjacent Ford Field, where the NFL Detroit Lions play.
-Popular museums are the Detroit Institute of Arts and Motown Museum.
-Stop by the Eastern Market, a farmers market that’s been in operation since 1891 (days and hours vary).
-A quick taxi or boat ride from downtown, Belle Isle Conservancy, an island on the Detroit River that offers city views of Detroit and Windsor, Canada, plus hiking and a museum dedicated to regional maritime history.
+Once downtown, hop on the Detroit People Mover (75 cents/ride), connecting to 13 popular stops, including Comerica Park, the MLB Detroit Tigers home, and the adjacent Ford Field, where the NFL Detroit Lions play.
+Famous museums are the Detroit Institute of Arts and Motown Museum.
+You could stop by the Eastern Market, a farmers market operating since 1891 (days and hours vary).
+A short ride from downtown, Belle Isle Conservancy sits on an island in the Detroit River.
+Visitors can enjoy picturesque views of Detroit and Windsor, Canada, as well as hiking and a museum dedicated to regional maritime history.

-Leave plenty of time after your explorations to get back to the airport and process through Security before your next flight.
+You should leave plenty of time after your explorations to return to the airport and process through Security before your next flight.

 7. Get connected